 Italian winter salads are a very different animal from the mixed green salads you’ll typically enjoy in the summertime.
-In Italian cookery they rely heavily on bitter greens like radicchio and often include seasonal fruits like oranges as well as dried fruits, which for Italians also include nuts.
-Here’s one that perhaps encapsulates the genre like no other: insalata di radicchio, arance e noci, an utterly simple salad of radicchio, oranges and walnuts.
+They rely heavily on bitter greens like radicchio and often include seasonal fruits like oranges as well as dried fruits, which for Italians also include nuts.
+Here’s one that perhaps encapsulates the genre like no other: insalata di radicchio, arance e noci, an utterly simple yet elegant salad of radicchio, oranges and walnuts.

 As simple as it is, this salad produces a beguilingly complex combination of contrasting colors, textures and flavors—the crunch and slight bitterness of the scarlet red radicchio, the sweet/sour of plump orange wedges, the chewy nuttiness of the walnuts and the silky, peppery bite of the olive oil.